JuanitaCathy/CineVault-MovieDB/README.md

 4. **View Details**: Click on a movie or TV show card to view detailed information, including ratings and trailers.
 5. **Navigate Sections**: Use the navigation menu to switch between Movies and TV Shows sections.
 6. **Apply Filters**: Use the filters to narrow down your search results by genre and popularity.

-## 📸 Screenshots

-_Add screenshots here to showcase the CineVault interface and features._

-## 🎥 Video

-_Add a link to a video demo of CineVault here._

 ## 🤝 Contributing